ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak1906/quickstart.md

 6. Set up uplink period.

-The default is **20000&nbsp;mS**.
+The default is **20000 mS**.

 ```
 #define LORAWAN_APP_INTERVAL 20000
 ```

 ### Data Format

 | Byte1 | Byte2        | Byte3        | Byte4     | Byte5     |
 | ----- | ------------ | ------------ | --------- | --------- |
 | 1     | Temperature1 | Temperature2 | Humidity1 | Humidity2 |

 | Byte6       | Byte7       | Byte8       | Byte9       | Byte10 | Byte11 | Byte12 | Byte13 |
 | ----------- | ----------- | ----------- | ----------- | ------ | ------ | ------ | ------ |
 | Barometric1 | Barometric2 | Barometric3 | Barometric4 | Gas1   | Gas2   | Gas3   | Gas4   |

   - Byte1 is a marker for the data type, here always 1.
   - Every byte value is MSB first.
   - Temperature is sent as two bytes, enlarged 100 times for accuracy.
 For example, 2510 means 25.01 C, sent as 0x09 0xCE.
   - Humidity is sent as two bytes, enlarged 100 times for accuracy.
 For example, 4173 means 41.73%, sent as 0x10 0x4D.
   - Barometric pressure is sent as four bytes, enlarged 100 times for accuracy.
-For example, 100945 means 1009.45&nbsp;hPa, sent as 0x00 0x01 0x8A 0x51.
+For example, 100945 means 1009.45 hPa, sent as 0x00 0x01 0x8A 0x51.
   - Gas resistance is sent as four bytes.
-For example, 63560&nbsp;Ohm, sent as 0x00 0x00 0xF8 0x48.
+For example, 63560 Ohm, sent as 0x00 0x00 0xF8 0x48.

 ### Attention